deiveleal/DataScience/Applied Data Science with Python - Michigan University/README.md

-# Programa de cursos integrados de data science com python
+# Programa de cursos integrados de data science com python da Michigan University através do Coursera

 The 5 courses in this University of Michigan specialization introduce learners to data science through the python programming language.
 This skills-based specialization is intended for learners who have a basic python or programming background, and want to apply statistical,